joanaz/MirrorMirrorOnTheWallSkill/README.md

   1. Set "Mirror Mirror On The Wall" as the skill name and click the __Create a skill__ button.
   ![](Screenshots/2.22-CreateSkill.png)

-  1. Set "on the wall" as the invocation name.
+  1. Set "mirror mirror on the wall" as the invocation name.
 This is what is used to activate your skill.
   ![](Screenshots/2.24-Invocation.png)

   1. Copy the __Interaction Model__ from the included InteractionModel.json in the speechAssets folder.